 Each year, the month of February is dedicated to honoring and remembering the numerous achievements of Black Americans.
-Last year’s Black History Month Theme, "African Americans and the Vote" established by the Association for the Study of African American Life and Heritage (ASALH), would have been preaching to the choir for Reverend Dr. King.
+The 2020 Black History Month Theme, "African Americans and the Vote" established by the Association for the Study of African American Life and Heritage (ASALH), would have been preaching to the choir for Reverend Dr. King.
 He intensely understood the importance of the right to vote in the fight for equality.
-In 1957, he delivered a speech entitled, “Give Us the Ballot” where he articulated that if we (Black Americans) had the right to vote, we would by voting, receive our basic rights.
-Americans turned out in historic numbers for the recent election for president of the United States.
-Reverend Dr. King would have been impressed.
+In 1957, he delivered a speech entitled “Give Us the Ballot”, where he articulated that if we (Black Americans) had the right to vote, we would by voting, receive our basic rights.

 Happy Birthday, Reverend Dr. Martin Luther King Jr.!